g-male/darin-portfolio/content/capturing/product/haunted-starbucks-collection.md

 postyear: "2024"
 contentdesc: product
 ---
-Model e-commerce shoot, and editing for Haunted Starbucks at Knock Twice Studio, 2024.
+Model e-commerce shoot, and editing for Haunted Starbucks at Knock Twice Studio.